Port Forwarding for Beginners: Beginning To Understand This Connection Protocol

 Remote port forwarding

 This type of connection is for remote access.
 Think about when you call tech support and grant them access to “remote into” your computer.
 You can see them clicking around and working on things.
 This is achieved through remote port forwarding.
-It’s useful when you need to access a machine that’s not in front of you.
+It’s useful when you need to access a machine not in front of you.
 It’s also extremely dangerous.
-You should only grant access to verified services — if you receive a popup telling you your computer is infected and to call a number, just don’t do it.
+You should only grant access to verified services — if you receive a pop-up telling you your computer is infected and to call a number, just don’t do it.

 Dynamic port forwarding

 This one might be the most confusing.
 Dynamic port forwarding creates a SOCKS proxy.
 If you know anything about virtual private networks (VPNs) and their alternatives, you know proxy servers can be used to access geo-restricted data, because they make you look like you’re operating out of the location you’ve accessed.
-This is an oversimplified way of explaining that a SOCKS proxy allows the person porting to work out of the accessed space like they were there.
-This is used frequently as a VPN substitution or to mask location.
+This is an oversimplified way of explaining that a SOCKS proxy allows the person porting to work out of the accessed space, like they were there.
+This is used frequently as a VPN substitute or to mask location.

 Port forwarding allows you to bypass restrictions like firewalls, access data, and use other machines remotely without being physically present.
 It sounds like a difficult concept, but if you use a service like TeamViewer, Chrome Remote Desktop, or AnyDesk, you’re using this technology.

-Gamers are big fans of port forwarding because it allows access to other game servers, mods, and large files.
-They’re able to torrent via the connection or transfer large files without the hassle of traditional file transfer methods.
 Additionally, remote workers can access remote desktop protocol (RDP) ports to work from their company server from anywhere in the world.
 This is also the technology that gives remote tech support the ability to enter your computer and fix any issues you may be experiencing.
 Individuals can set up their home networks like a VPN to use when they’re not in the same location.

 Port forwarding risks

 Port forwarding is dangerous if you don’t know what you’re doing.
 It’s like opening the door to your house and just letting anyone wander in.
 If you have an event planned and are expecting guests, it’s cool to leave your door open because you can guard it.
-If you’re going to sleep, you should probably close and lock it to the outside world.
+If you’re going to sleep, you should probably close and lock it from the outside world.

-There are plenty of bad actors and hackers that use software to scan the internet for open ports.
+There are plenty of bad actors and hackers who use software to scan the internet for open ports.
 Because it’s such a vulnerable door into your machine, leaving an open port can wreak havoc.
 If you don’t encrypt your traffic or require a password to enter, you can quickly find yourself the victim of a cybercrime.

 VPNs like NordVPN decided against offering port forwarding in exchange for increased safety for its users.
-However, ExpressVPN, Surfshark, and Private Internet Access all allow for port forwarding.
+The best VPNs for port forwarding include Proton VPN, PIA, and PureVPN.

 What’s the difference between port forwarding and port triggering?